dojo/docs/dojox/editor/plugins/SpellCheck.rst

   ...
   </div>

 Configure the server-side php file.
-Rename dojox\editor\tests\spellCheck.php.disable to dojox\editor\tests\spellCheck.php.
-These two php files are used to check a list of given words and return a list with suggested words.
+Rename **dojox/editor/tests/spellCheck.php.disable** to **dojox/editor/tests/spellCheck.php**.
+The php file is used to check a list of given words and return a list with suggested words.
 Then just declare the plugin and configure it as follows.
 Note that the location of SpellCheck.css may be changed according to the actual environment.

 .. code-block :: html